REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Methods

 Our pipeline consists of three stages, as illustrated in Fig.~\ref{fig:framework}.
 It first collects expert loco-manipulation demonstrations, then pre-trains a diffusion policy (DP), which is subsequently fine-tuned to enhance the task success rate and motion quality.

 \textbf{Collecting loco-manipulation data.} Expert demonstrations are collected by teleoperating the robot or by rolling out a heuristic planner in IsaacLab~\cite{mittal2025isaaclab}.
-During the teleoperation, the operator gives commands via a VR device to a pre-trained loco-manipulation policy $\pi_{\text{loco\_manip}}$, as detailed in ~\ref{sec:RL_train}.
+During the teleoperation, the operator gives commands via a VR device to a pre-trained loco-manipulation policy $\pi_{\text{loco\_manip}}$, as detailed in Sec.~\ref{sec:RL_train}.
 In addition to teleoperation, we leverage heuristic planners to scale up data collection.
 During data collection, a humanoid robot executes diverse loco-manipulation skills, such as object transportation and door opening.

 \textbf{Pre-training the diffusion policy:} For each task, we pre-train a DP $\bar{\pi}_{\theta}$ using the collected dataset.
-The pre-trained DP outputs base velocity and hand pose commands, which are passed to the low-level loco-manipulation control policy $\pi_{\text{loco\_manip}}$ for execution.
+The pre-trained DP outputs base velocity and hand pose commands, which are passed to the $\pi_{\text{loco\_manip}}$ for execution.

-\textbf{Fine-tuning in target environments:} The pre-trained DP is further fine-tuned in the simulator for the same or a more challenging target environment.
-We adopt two fine-tuning settings: (i) Only the diffusion policy parameters are updated, while the control policy $\pi_{\text{loco\_manip}}$ remains frozen as a low-level controller; (ii) Jointly optimize both the $\bar{\pi}_{\theta}$ and $\pi_{\text{loco\_manip}}$.
-Fine-tuning the DP adapts it to domain-specific dynamics by enabling online adaptation beyond offline expert data, substantially improving its success rate.
-Jointly optimizing both policies not only achieves a high success rate, but also yields better motion quality, namely, more tracking accuracy and less motion jitter.
+\textbf{Fine-tuning in target environments:} The pre-trained DP is fine-tuned in the simulator for the same or a more challenging target environment.
+We adopt two fine-tuning settings: (i) Only the diffusion policy parameters are updated, while the control policy $\pi_{\text{loco\_manip}}$ remains frozen as a loco-manipulation controller; (ii) Jointly optimize both the $\bar{\pi}_{\theta}$ and $\pi_{\text{loco\_manip}}$.
+Fine-tuning the DP adapts it to domain-specific dynamics beyond the offline expert data, substantially improving its success rate.
+Joint optimization further yields better motion quality, namely, more tracking accuracy and less motion jitter.